 This one is a big deal for many entrepreneurs because the struggle to raise capital from investors or simply through high profits is often very difficult.

-However, a business partnership can create a condition in which the underlying variables are actually boosted in your favor.
+However, a business partnership can create a condition in which the underlying variables are boosted in your favor.

 Essentially, one or more business partners will allow you to combine funding in certain endeavors.
 Although this could create certain conflicts in how the funds should be spent, sometimes the mere existence of a little extra cash can go a long way.